An epicurean adventure to: Sri Lanka

 Trivia | Sri Lanka is known as the "Pearl of the Indian Ocean" due to its natural beauty and abundance of gemstones, including the famous Ceylon sapphires. |

-- It's a tantalising, delicious curry that tickles the taste buds with layers of exquisite flavours.
+- A delicious curry with layers of exquisite flavours.

 Key ingredient notes and substitutions